 A lighted table is set up on which the artist’s CD recordings and other information are displayed.
 The audience may purchase the guest artist’s recordings before and after the show and at intermission.
 Guest artists normally greet the audience and sign CDs at intermission and at the end of the evening.

 Main Street has many shops selling antiques, craft items, artwork, and food, all within walking distance.
 There are also “fast food” restaurants, including McDonald’s, Wendy’s, and Burger King, just a two- minute drive from the coffee house.

 You may look for announcements about the coffee house on this web page.
 We also announce the performances in the Wilmington News-Journal and the Cecil Whig.
 Information is sent for announcement on WVUD (FM 91.3), the radio station at the University of Delaware, Newark, DE.
 WVUD has a weekday morning folk program called “Roots”, on which they make concert announcements and sometimes have performers as guests.
-You may also look for our banner in front of the Parish Hall during the week before the performance.

 For Potential Performers

 The North Elk Coffee House is a non-profit venue operated as a community outreach of St. Mary Anne’s Episcopal Church.
 Artists receive $300 for the evening’s performance of (2) 45-minute sets of music.
 The Coffee House provides stage and sound equipment, although performers are strongly encouraged to bring their own microphones, effects boxes, etc., as desired.
 A committee meets in June to select artists for the coming season.
 Musicians interested in playing at the North Elk Coffee House should send a CD and promotional information about themselves to: